 Dr. Joseph Dilley is a licensed clinical psychologist and the co-founder of Synergy Psychological, the private practice he operates with his wife, Dr. Carrie Dilley, who has served on the Gooden Family Assocation since 2019.
 Joe graduated from the University of Iowa with honors in psychology and a double minor in philosophy and religion.
 He earned his Ph.D. at Northwestern University.
 As the author of the book, The Game Is Playing Your Kid: How to Unplug and Reconnect in the Digital Age, he regularly offers workshops on digital citizenship to parents, teachers, and professionals at many institutions, including Gooden.
 Outside of their practice and community efforts, the Dilleys most enjoy long days of “active relaxation” with their daughter, Ashton, class of 2025, and their son, Jack, class of 2029.

 Lindsay George is a human resource leader at a global consulting company.
-Lindsay brings more than 20 years' experience in strategic leadership and human resources to the board.
+Lindsay brings more than 20 years of experience in strategic leadership and human resources to the board.
 She and her husband, Doug, have two children that attend The Gooden School (class of 2024 and class of 2028).
 In addition to volunteering her time at The Gooden School as an admissions ambassador and Annual Fund volunteer, she plays soccer in a women’s league and coaches her son’s AYSO soccer team.